rpavlov/schedulr/README.md

 ## Description

-View available timeslots for a <skilled_service_person>, and book them for a <skilled_service>.
+View available timeslots for a service Provider, and book them for one of the available time-blocks that they've listed.

+## Design decisions

+* Providers are prevented from viewing all other listings except their own.
+They can of course create a separate client account, however.

 ## Todo

-* Wire up actionmailer
+* Wire up actionmailer for booking notifications.
-* Add limit to bookings.
-* Add recurring bookings.

 ## Prerequisites